JckD/wolfgang-task/README.md

 ## How I approached the project

-This project involved a lot of reverse engineering mainly using chrome dev tool to inspect the original site.
-I started by analizing the page I had to copy and breaking down the different parts and components that could be tackled individually.
+This project involved a lot of reverse engineering mainly using chrome dev tool to inspect the original site.I decided to use React as it is the framework I'm most familiar then I started by analizing the page I had to copy and breaking down the different parts and components that could be tackled individually.

 What that came down to was: